-Additional Costs Details Туре Other Students are responsible for meeting the cost of essential textbooks, and of producing such essays, assignments, laboratory reports and dissertations as are required to fulfil the academic requirements for each programme of study.
+Туре Details Other Students are responsible for meeting the cost of essential textbooks, and of producing such essays, assignments, laboratory reports and dissertations as are required to fulfil the academic requirements for each programme of study.
 In addition to this, students registered for this programme typically also have to pay for: Books and Stationery Equipment (such as lab equipment and consumables if carrying out a laboratory-based dissertation project, recording equipment, stethoscopes) Materials (such as laboratory materials, textbooks, computer back-up) IT equipment as appropriate (usually a laptop) Software licenses Clothing (such as protective clothing, lab coats, specific shoes and trousers suitable for clinical or laboratory wear) Printing and photocopying costs (note- assignments, including dissertations, are submitted online).
-Work experience and placements (including accommodation costs near the placement, additional insurance costs) • Travel costs for placements, field trips and to and from the University and various campus locations (including travel insurance).
+Work experience and placements (including accommodation costs near the placement, additional insurance costs) Travel costs for placements, field trips and to and from the University and various campus locations (including travel insurance).
 Paying for immunisation and vaccination costs before being allowed to attend placements.
-Obtaining Disclosure and Barring Certificates or Clearance Subsistence Costs • Translation of birth certificates (for programmes abroad) Parking costs (including on placements at hospitals) Replacing lost student ID cards Other activities • Costs of attending a graduation ceremony (e.g. hiring a gown for graduation).
+Obtaining Disclosure and Barring Certificates or Clearance Subsistence Costs Translation of birth certificates (for programmes abroad) Parking costs (including on placements at hospitals) Replacing lost student ID cards Other activities graduation).

 In some cases you'll be able to choose modules (which may have different costs associated with that module) which will change the overall cost of a programme to you.
 Details of such costs will be listed in the Module Profile.
-Please also ensure you read the section on additional costs in the University's Fees, Charges and Expenses Regulations in the University Calendar available at www.calendar.soton.ac.uk.
+Please also ensure you read the section on additional costs in the University's Fees, Charges and Expenses Regulations in the University Calendar available at www.calendar.soton.ac.uk/.